SpineEventEngine/base/tools/model-compiler/README.md

 By default, the value is 4.

-There is also a flag that forces Compiler to generate all validating builders from class path.
+There is also a flag that forces Compiler to generate all validating builders from the classpath.
 It can be used as follows:

 ```groovy
 modelCompiler {